25/26/27 September 2026

 Friday & Saturday evening concerts @ Glencairn Memorial Institute, Chapel Street,

-Saturday morning workshops, Saturday afternoon open mic concert, jam sessions in the George and other venues
+Saturday morning workshops, Saturday afternoon open mic concert, jam sessions in The George and The Masonic Hall

 Sunday morning Gospel concert Church of Scotland